Nikola-Ver/Remote-computer-shutdown/README.md

 You can turn off your computer remotely from anywhere in the world by following the link (<a href="https://remote-shutdown-page.web.app/">open</a>)

+To start the program, you need to enter the access key: 123456789.
+You can also change it yourself in the settings.json file.

 Happy viewing :)